GoogleCloudPlatform/pubsec-declarative-toolkit/services/private-gke/client-experimentation/gke-standard/README.md

 1. Deleting the GKE Standard Cluster and Node Pool.

-    > These instructions does not delete the Config Controller cluster. # TODO KCC deletion script/steps
+    > These instructions does not delete the Config Controller cluster.

     > Please monitor the progress from the Kubernetes Engine Console or wait until this command completes.